dknewman/YouTubeApp/README.md

 >• In this code I use Cococapods, AlamaoFire, and target iOS 14.

 >• You will find the data model for the google API in the Video.swift file.
-Here you will see how layout your model to deal with nested JSON responses.
+Here you will see how to layout your model to deal with nested JSON responses.

 >• If you clone this repo you will need to get your own Google API Key to use.